Domestic violence in Iran: National and political culture

-The nature of domestic violence is complicated by both a national culture and authoritative state that support control, oppression and violence against women.
+The nature of domestic violence is complicated by both a national culture and an authoritative state that supports control, oppression and violence against women.
 "The government does so by promoting fundamentalist ideas of women as properties of men.
-It does so by setting up an unequal legal system and not punishing assault even when it has resulted in severe injury or at times even death.
+It does so by setting up an unequal legal system and not punishing assault even when it has resulted in severe injury or, at times, even death.
 The conversation of domestic violence then cannot be simply domestic but begins to take the shape of a systematic violence, fueled by tradition, ignited by religion, encouraged by the dominant authoritarian state, and empowered by poverty and illiteracy."

-At the heart of the issue is the belief, rooted in common law, that men are responsible for their household affairs, especially treatment of family members, and should not be subject to intervention by the government.
+At the heart of the issue is the belief, rooted in common law, that men are responsible for their household affairs, especially the treatment of family members, and should not be subject to intervention by the government.

 Iranian feminists believe that women's issues must be further investigated since so many women are facing domestic violence in Iran.
 "Religious intellectuals have responded by engaging in reluctant analysis of the way the woman question poses itself in the Iranian context.
 So far, their analyses fail to take into account the gender implications of the struggle against absolutism and traditional authority.
-However, the dynamic interaction of the reform project with demands and aspirations of various sectors of Iranian public life will not allow the issue to rest here.
+However, the dynamic interaction of the reform project with the demands and aspirations of various sectors of Iranian public life will not allow the issue to rest here.
 Religious intellectuals, in their attempt to recreate essential religious truth in the form of new intellectual concepts and systems, will increasingly have to deal with systemic gender inequalities in a more systematic manner."

 There has been some pushback to feminist efforts to reduce domestic violence in Iran by some more conservative elements of Iranian society.
 For example, the women's Basij leader, Minu Aslani, opposed efforts to fight domestic abuse in Iran, because she felt that it threatened Iran's traditional values.
 Many people in positions of power hold similar opinions, viewing feminist efforts to achieve gender equality as a threat to Islamic principles.